imperva/imperva-snapshot-cli/README.md

 - DBIdentifier: For Classic RDS, use your DB instance ID.
 For Aurora, use your DB Cluster ID.
 You can extract your Identifiers from your [aws account page](https://console.aws.amazon.com/rds/home?#databases)

 # How to use it
-To initiate an Imperva Snapshot™ Scan you need to perform 4 simple steps:
+To initiate an Imperva Snapshot Scan you need to perform 4 simple steps:
 1. git clone https://github.com/imperva/imperva-snapshot-cli.git
 2. cd imperva-snapshot-cli
 3. pip install -r requirements.txt